Triangle Offers Low-Cost or Free Outdoor Summer Concert Series

-Enjoy free outdoor Hometown Series concerts May-August at varying times, and PineCone Series concerts June 15 and July 13 at 6 p.m.
+Enjoy free outdoor Hometown Series concerts May-August at varying times and PineCone Series concerts June 15 and July 13 at 6 p.m.
 Both concert series take place in Bond Park at the Sertoma Amphitheatre.
-Call 919-469-4069 for more information about those performances.
-The Downtown Performer Series takes place June 21 and 27 at the corner of Academy Street and Kildaire Farm Road.
-Call 919-469-4061 for information on the Downtown Series performances.
-A final Seven O'clock Rock Series performance takes place June 27 at 7 p.m. at the corner of Academy and Chatham streets and features Beach Night With the Magnificents Band.
-See the performance schedule at the Town of Cary's website (search for Sertoma Series, Downtown Performer Series or Seven O'clock Rock Series).
+Call 919-469-4069 for more information about those performances or visit the Town of Cary's website and search for Sertoma Series.

 • Wind Down Wednesdays at Waverly Place

-Come out for free concerts and family entertainment on the promenade every Wednesday night through Aug.
+Don't miss free concerts and family entertainment on the promenade every Wednesday night through Aug.
 21, 6-9 p.m.
-Take lawn chairs.
-Coolers not permitted.
+Coolers are not permitted.
 Visit Waverly Place's website for details.

 • After Hours: Early Summer